Gatlin says win over Bolt prelude to bigger things

 It is also a major challenge, especially Bolt.

-At 6 feet 5 inches, the lanky Jamaican can rapidly gobble up metres of space, producing times in the 100 and 200 metres many never thought possible.
+At 6 feet 5 inches, the lanky Jamaican can rapidly gobble up meters of space, producing times in the 100 and 200 meters many never thought possible.

 "Some people probably think it is impossible to beat him when he is at his peak performance," Gatlin said.
 "You just have to make sure you make someone like him feel as uncomfortable as possible in a race strategy.